Misery continues for Harbaugh, Michigan in The Game

 The Buckeyes came into the annual rivalry game with a Swiss cheese defense that has given coach Urban Meyer headaches in the past month.
 The Wolverines were favored after Ohio State struggled mightily with middling Big Ten team Maryland last week before pulling it out in overtime.

 But the Buckeyes rose to the occasion Saturday.
 They scored on special teams and intercepted passes .
-Ohio State quarterback, Dwayne Haskins Jr., who won last year's game in Ann Arbor after coming in for the injured J.T.
-Barrett, broke more single-season passing records in throwing for five touchdowns , a school record in the rivalry.
+Ohio State quarterback Dwayne Haskins Jr., who won last year's game in Ann Arbor after coming in for the injured J.T.
+Barrett, threw six touchdowns , a school record in the rivalry.
 Freshman receiver Chris Olave caught two TD passes and blocked a punt that turned into the touchdown.

 What went wrong?